Drinking water quality · 2024

 +What contaminants are in St Louis, MO tap water?

-19 contaminants were measured in St Louis, MO's 2024 Consumer Confidence Report, spanning metals, disinfection byproducts, and physical & aggregate.
-16 have an enforceable federal limit; the rest are detected but unregulated.
+19 contaminants were measured in St Louis, MO's 2024 Consumer Confidence Report, spanning metals, disinfection byproducts, and other.
+7 have an enforceable federal limit; the rest are detected but unregulated.
 Every measured value, in the utility's own units, is on this page.

 +Are any contaminants in St Louis, MO tap water approaching the federal limit?